 One thing is getting help, and other is actually understanding the code.
 The first one is completely fine and everybody do so; the second might be overlooked, but it’s hugely important.
 It doesn’t mean you have to understand each piece of code you find on the internet at a 100%, but do strive for understanding at least the basics of why this code you are using was written that way, and why it works.

-You will always be learning something
+With a coding career you will always be learning something

 Wait, come here, this doesn’t mean you won’t ever have a free day.
 This just means that there are many things that an aspiring programmer should learn before getting that desired first job in code.
 And that, after that, the learning will pretty much never stop.